Pink Peppermint Hot Chocolate Recipe

 Video Showing How I Made Vegan Peppermint Hot Chocolate with the Nutr

-If you make this vegan peppermint hot chocolate, snap a pic, post to instagram, and tag me @vegandollhouse.
-I love to see your creations!
-You can also message me through instagram or email me if you have any questions about the recipe.
+If you make this vegan peppermint hot chocolate, I would love it if you’d snap a pic, post to instagram, and tag me @vegandollhouse.
+It seriously makes my day/week/month!

 I made this on New Year’s Eve, but it would be perfect for baby showers, valentine’s day, or a kawaii or unicorn party.
 This pink hot chocolate pairs well with my Cinnamoroll donut cakes or my sparkle heart emoji cakes.